nicklockwood/SwiftFormat/README.md

 $ mint run swiftformat
 ```

-Or if you prefer, you can check out and build SwiftFormat manually on macOS or Linux as follows:
+Or if you prefer, you can check out and build SwiftFormat manually on macOS, Linux or Windows as follows:

 ```bash
 $ git clone https://github.com/nicklockwood/SwiftFormat